Vilarinho da Furna

-Vilarinho da Furna (alternately called Vilarinho das Furnas) was a former-village, located in the civil parish of Campo de Gerês, in the municipality of Terras de Bouro, in the northern Portuguese district of Braga.
-Located on margins of River Homem and Ribeira do Eido, in 1972, it was intentionally submerged by the Portuguese State during the course of filling of a reservoir of the same name.
-Although still legally held by the former-villages, the lands are inundated, and only visible during the dry season, when it emerges, becoming a tourist attraction.
+Vilarinho da Furna (alternately called Vilarinho das Furnas) was a former village, located in the civil parish of Campo de Gerês, in the municipality of Terras de Bouro, in the northern Portuguese district of Braga.
+Located on the banks of the rivers Homem and Ribeira do Eido, in 1972, it was intentionally submerged by the Portuguese state during the course of filling a reservoir of the same name.
+Although still legally held by the former villages, the lands are inundated and the ruins of the former village are only visible during the dry season, when it emerges as a tourist attraction.

 History

-Oral tradition suggests that the village was founded within the 1st century (c.70), during the Visigothic settlement of the region, a time when the nearby Roman road (Via Nova XVIII) was extended.
+Oral tradition suggests that the village was founded in the 1st century during the Visigothic settlement of the region, a time when the nearby Roman road (Via Nova XVIII) was extended.
 According to this history, seven men settled present-day Portela do Campo, but following a dispute, four decided to settle downstream of the Rio Homem, establishing Vilarinho da Furna.
 Little evidence exists to support this story, although there are several Roman roads and bridges within the region, including two roads to the south and three bridges (one within the village that crosses the Ribeira do Eido, one upstream (the Ponta Nova) and one downstream (Ponte do Couço).

 Little is known about its status during the Roman occupation, although it was first referenced in 1623, in the church register of baptisms.

-A German who visited Vilarinho da Furna in the final years of the 18th century noted that the houses were comparable to other peasants in the region.
-However, his large, host family lived comfortably; in contrast to many other places, they had no shortage of food, and their beds were clean and made-up with white linens.
-He suggested that many German peasants would envy how well-off they were (Link, 1803 mentioned in Cleto, 2001).
+A German traveller who visited Vilarinho da Furna in the final years of the 18th century noted that the houses were comparable to those of other peasants in the region.
+His large host family lived comfortably; in contrast to many other places, they had no shortage of food and their beds were clean and made-up with white linens.
+He commented that many German peasants would envy the high standard of living in the village.